-A Call to Action for Tommorrow’s Anglers May 24, 2016 – Posted in: From Our Community
+A Call to Action for Tommorrow’s Anglers May 24, 2016 – Posted in: Community

 There’s no secret behind my history in Scouting, and I will always look proudly back on my time in the program.
 I started as a Tiger, proceeded through Cub Scouts, and ultimately became an Eagle Scout.
 Along that journey, I gained skills in the Boy Scouts that I use and have used every day of my life.
 The program taught me to be a leader, a friend, and a member of a community – and though my family instilled a deep appreciation for the natural world early on, in Scouting I became a passionate steward of wild places, and a conservation driven outdoorsman.